m-daniela/chat-app/Notes/work.md

 - https://www.idc-online.com/technical_references/pdfs/data_communications/ZERO%20KNOWLEDGE.pdf - ZEROKNOWLEDGEPASSWORDAUTHENTICATION PROTOCOL

+Authentication is the process of proving the identity of an entity, called claimant, to a verifier, and preventing impersonations.
+It might be done using certain credentials (a password) or with a digital certificate (in case of websites).
+Consider the different parties A, B and C. The following objectives are included:
+1. A successfully authenticates to B, then B will complete the protocol by accepting A’s identity.
+2. After an identity exchange of B with A, B cannot impersonate A to the third party C.
+3. The probability of C to impersonate A is negligible.
+4. The previous points remain true even if there where a polynomially large number of authentications between A and B or that C have participated in previous protocol executions with A or B.

 ## Digital signatures
 - intro - hoac 40
 - digital signatures (ch 11) - hoac 441